-Health Reimbursement Arrangement: The District provides a health reimbursement arrangement (HRA) for each full-time and part-time employee working a minimum of 32 hours per week for dental and vision expenses.
+Health Reimbursement Arrangement: The District provides an optional health reimbursement arrangement (HRA) for each full-time and part-time employee hired prior to October 1, 2019 working a minimum of 32 hours per week for dental and vision expenses.
 The benefit is also offered to the eligible employee's spouse and dependents.
 Eligible participants are allowed to submit qualifying dental and vision expenses for reimbursement under the HRA as defined in the Department Policy Manual.
-The benefit provided is \$120, \$150 and \$200 per month for employees with no dependents, one dependent and two or more dependents, respectively.
+The benefit provided is \$145, \$175 and \$225 per month for employees with no dependents, one dependent and two or more dependents, respectively.
 As described in Note F, HRA benefits are extended to retirees.
-Retirees are provided a benefit of \$100 and \$150 with no dependents and one dependent, respectively.
+Retirees electing the HRA benefit are provided a monthly benefit of \$100 and \$150 with no dependents and one dependent, respectively.
 The District does not have a trust where the HRA assets are set aside for the benefit of employees.
 Consequently, the HRA assets are available to the District's creditors.
 The HRA benefits are not available to employees hired on or after October 1, 2019 and instead, the employees are provided District a paid dental and vision insurance plan.
+Employees hired prior to October 1, 2019 also have the option to elect a paid dental/vision insurance plan in lieu of the HRA.